Defective Products Attorneys in South Carolina

 Manufacturing Flaw or Defect

 First, a product can be unreasonably dangerous because of a manufacturing defect.
 A manufacturing defect occurs when the manufacturer fails to make the product in accordance with plans and specifications set forth for the product.
-The design of the product might be flawless, but, one or more of the actual items is dangerously defective because it was made improperly.
-The plaintiff must also prove that the manufacturing defect caused the injury.
-In other words, the defect must have existed when the product left the manufacturer’s hands and the product was unaltered when it causes the injury.
+This can occur due to improper operation or maintenance of manufacturing equipment, or to a human failure in adhering to procedures and standards set forth by regulators, the industry, or the manufacturing company.
+The design of the product might be flawless.
+However, one or more of the actual items might be deemed dangerously defective because it was made improperly.
+A plaintiff must also prove that the manufacturing defect itself is causally connected the injury.
+Further, it must be proven that the defect existed when the product left the manufacturer’s hands and that the product was unaltered when it causes the injury.

 Design Flaw or Defect

 Second, a product can be unreasonably dangerous because of a design defect.
 A design defect occurs when the entire line of products produced by the manufacturer is unreasonably dangerous.
-Generally, to determine whether the product is unreasonably dangerous, states use some variation of a balancing test.
-The balancing test weighs the utility of the product against the danger that it poses.
-In most cases, the plaintiff will offer proof of a “safer alternative design” that the manufacturer could have used which would have prevented the injury.
-The court will use the balancing test to weigh the feasibility of a “safer alternative design”, the cost and availability of safety features and the extent such modifications would diminish the product’s effectiveness.
+Generally, to determine whether the product is unreasonably dangerous, the law requires a balancing test.
+This balancing test weighs the utility of the product against the danger that it poses.
+In many cases, the plaintiff can offer proof through the use of expert witnesses that a safer alternative design the manufacturer just as easily could have used would have prevented the injury.
+The court will use this balancing test to weigh the feasibility of that safer alternative design, the cost and availability of certain safety features which could have been added, and the extent that such modifications would diminish the product’s effectiveness.